-- Foods sold to students on school grounds during the school day may be monitored and recorded for compliance (The school day is defined as 7:40am 3:20pm on days when school is in session). - Competitive foods are foods sold to students on school campus during the school day through vending, school stores, a la cart, fundraising etc. To be allowable, a competitive food item sold on campus during the school day must: - Meet all of the competitive food nutrient standards: (see list below) - Be a grain product that contains 50% or more whole grains by weight or have whole grains as the first ingredient (if water is the first ingredient, the second ingredient must be one of the items 2, 3 or 4 below) - Have as the first ingredient one of the non-grain main food groups: fruits, vegetables, dairy or protein foods (meat, poultry, seafood, eggs, nuts, seeds, etc.) - Be a combination food that contains at least 1⁄4 cup fruit and or vegetable - Contain 10% of the Daily Value (DV) of a nutrient of public health concern (i.e., calcium.
-Potassium, vitamin D, or dietary fiber).
-(Obsolete after 7/2016) - Fat Content of foods sold/served outside of USDA meals on campus during the school day: ≤ 35% calories from total fat as served,<10 % calories from saturated fat as served, Zero grams of trans fat as served (≤ 0.5 g per portion).
+- Foods sold to students on school grounds during the school day may be monitored and recorded for compliance (The school day is defined as 7:40am - 3:30 pm on days when school is in session). - Competitive foods are foods sold to students on school campus during the school day through vending, school stores, a la cart, fundraising, etc. To be allowable, a competitive food item sold on campus during the school day must:

-- Sugar Content of foods sold/served outside of USDA meals on campus during the school day: $\leq 35\%$ of weight from total sugar as served. - Sodium Content of foods sold/served outside of USDA meals on campus during the school day including snack items and side dishes sold a la carte: ≤ 230 mg sodium per item as served. - Calorie content of foods sold/served outside of USDA meals on campus during the school day including snack items sold and side dishes sold a la carte: ≤ 200 calories per item as served, including any added accompaniments.
-Entrée items sold a la carte: ≤ 350 calories per item as served including any added accompaniments. - Caffeine in beverages and foods sold/served outside of USDA meals on campus during the school day.
+- Meet all of the competitive food nutrient standards: (see list below) - Be a grain product that contains 50% or more whole grains by weight or have whole grains as the first ingredient (if water is the first ingredient, the second ingredient must be one of the items 1, 2 or 4 below) - Have as the first ingredient one of the non-grain main food groups: fruits, vegetables, dairy or protein foods (meat, poultry, seafood, eggs, nuts, seeds, etc.) - Be a combination food that contains at least 1⁄4 cup fruit and/or vegetable - Fat Content of foods sold/served outside of USDA meals on campus during the school day: ≤ 35% calories from total fat as served, ≤10% calories from saturated fat as served, Zero grams of trans fat as served (≤ 0.5g per portion). - Sugar Content of foods sold/served outside of USDA meals on campus during the school day: ≤ 35% of weight from total sugar as served - Sodium Content of foods sold/served outside of USDA meals on campus during the school day including snack items and side dishes sold a la carte: ≤ 200mg sodium per item as served - Calorie Content of foods sold/served outside of USDA meals on campus during the school day including snack items sold and side dishes sold a la carte: ≤ 200 calories per item as served, including any added accomplishments.
+Entrée items sold a la carte: ≤ 350 calories per item as served including any added accompaniments - Caffeine in beverages and foods sold/served outside of USDA meals on campus during the school day.
 Elementary & Middle School: Foods and beverages must be caffeine free, except for trace amounts of naturally occurring caffeine substances.
-High School: NO caffeine restrictions. - Sugar content, fat content and serving size of beverages sold/served outside of USDA meals on campus during the school day: Regular Soda (sugar sweetened) is prohibited except for use by the school nurse.

-Allowable for elementary (≤ 8 fl oz limit)/Middle School (≤ 12 fl oz limit).
+High School: NO caffeine restrictions - Sugar Content, fat content and serving size of beverages sold/served outside of USDA meals on campus during the school day: Regular Soda (sugar sweetened) is prohibited except for use by the school nurse - Allowable for elementary (≤ 8 fl oz limit) /Middle School (≤ 12 fl oz limit) - Plain water or plain carbonated water (no size limit) - Low fat milk, unflavored - Nonfat milk, flavored or unflavored, including nutritionally equivalent milk alternatives as permitted by the Food/Nutrient Standard Exemptions to the Standard school meal requirements - 100% fruit/vegetable juice

-- Plain water or plain carbonated water(no size limit) - Low fat milk, unflavored - Nonfat milk, flavored or unflavored, including nutritionally equivalent milk alternatives as permitted by the Food/Nutrient Standard Exemptions to the Standard school meal requirements. - 100% fruit/vegetable juice - 100% fruit/vegetable juice diluted with water (with or without carbonation), and no added sweeteners.
+100% fruit/vegetable juice diluted with water (with or without carbonation), and no added sweeteners